• Skip to primary navigation

 Instructions

 • Boil the cashews in water for 10 minutes.
-Drain any excess water and set the cashews aside to cool.
+Drain any excess water and set them aside to cool.

 • Add the cashews, ½ cup unsweetened almond milk, 2 tbsp lemon juice, 1 tbsp maple syrup, 2 tbsp apple cider vinegar, ½ tsp salt, and ¼ tsp black pepper to a blender.
 Blend on high until the sauce is smooth and creamy.